Third Order of Saint Dominic

-The Third Order of Saint Dominic (Tertius Ordo Praedicatorum; abbreviated TOP), also referred to as the Lay Fraternities of Saint Dominic or Lay Dominicans since 1972, is a Roman Catholic third order affiliated with the Dominican Order.
+The Third Order of Saint Dominic (Tertius Ordo Praedicatorum; abbreviated TOP), also referred to as the Lay Fraternities of Saint Dominic or Lay Dominicans since 1972, is a Catholic third order which is part of the Dominican Order.

-Lay Dominicans are men and women, singles and couples living a Christian life with a Dominican spirituality in the secular world.
-They find inspiration following the same spiritual path taken by many saints, blesseds, and other holy men and women throughout the 800-year history of the Dominican Order.
-The Life of a Dominican layperson is all about having a passion for the Word of God.
-It is about committing one self to a community of like minded brothers and sisters that immerse themselves in the word of God.
-There are Lay Dominican provinces all around the world.
+As members of the Order of Preachers, Lay Dominicans are men and women, single or married, living a Christian life with a Dominican spirituality in the secular world.
+They find inspiration in the spiritual path taken by many saints, blesseds, and other holy men and women throughout the 800-year history of the Dominican Order.
+The life of a Dominican layperson incorporates passion for the Word of God into the community of fellow Dominicans and the religious practices of the order.
+Lay Dominicans are members of worldwide provinces, bound to the governance structure of the Order of Preachers.

 Background

 Dominic de Guzmán established the Ordo Praedicatorum in 1215.
 There are four principal branches: